 Method

 Play therapy is a Mental Health Treatment Program offered by WBHA for children.
-It is a counselling approach whereby play is used as a way to allow children to express their feelings.
+It is a counselling approach whereby play is used to allow children to express their feelings.
 Through play therapy, therapists observe and gain insights into problems that are faced by children.
 Its objective is to provide quality mental assistant to children suffering from mental issues such as depression and deal with unresolved trauma.
 The program also aims at providing services to every child, especially those who cannot afford to pay for mental services.

 Moreover, the program incorporates cognitive and behavioral intervention within a play paradigm that allows children to control and have mastery over their environment and being active participants in change.
 Notably, the program focuses on children's perception, thoughts, and feelings, providing a system of adaptive behaviors and beliefs.
 By altering cognition, generating positive functioning, and creating alternative behaviors through the program, children's minds shifted away from irrational thoughts such as trauma that negatively affect their mental health (Becker et al., 2018).